lwjohnst86/nefa-code/doc/manuscript.md

 [@Almandoz2013a], which may be more metabolically active given postprandial activity.
 Second, the null findings may be due to the high risk population examined in PROMISE.
-It may be that in this population, IR has become well established and NEFA may not contribute to IR at this somewhat mode advanced stage in the pathogenesis of diabetes.
+It may be that in this population, IR has become well established and NEFA may not contribute to IR at this somewhat more advanced stage in the pathogenesis of diabetes.

 Few studies have examined the composition of NEFA on metabolic functioning.
 One